SecretDan1994/DansGuitars/readme.rst

 - Functionality for bidding on guitars is included, which allows users to bid on guitars they didn't upload themselves for any quantity or amount, accompanied with a comment they write.
 - The detail page for a guitar is decided by a combination of username and slug, where a slug is the title of the guitar seperated by dashes.
 Example: in the url: "danllerena.com/home/guitars/dan9167/Fender-Standard-Stratocaster", 'dan9167' is the username and Fender-Standard-Stratocaster is the slug version of the title: "Fender Standard Stratocaster".
 This unique combination allows users to upload guitars of the same title and keeps an individual user from uploading two guitars of the same title.
 - Search functionality is provided so users can search for a guitar with a specific wording.
 There is a model and controller for the search index page and uses the model to cross-reference titles of guitars in the database that can match the keyword written in side of the search bar.
+- Use of Codeigniter helper functions such as flash_messages for operations like logging in or posting a guitar.

 ***********************************
 Immediate Goals that have yet to be fulfilled